delaford/game/README.md

       $ yarn install
       $ yarn dev

-Your website's CSS should now be compiled and your database should now be created along with its tables successfully created.
-Also, your secret JWT authentication key was created along wiht the Laravel application key.
+Your website's CSS should now be compiled and your database's tables should now be created.
+Also, your secret JWT authentication key was created along with the Laravel application key.

 Time to make your player!
 Let's serve up the website:

       $ php artisan serve